-Transfer aids are also a must have for single-handed carers.
+Transfer aids are also a must-have for single-handed carers.
 These handy pieces of kit are a great help in repositioning people from seated to standing position and vice versa.
-Designed for usage with a sling, transfer aids can also be used to move users from one location to another at no extra physical cost to the carer.
+Designed for use with a sling, transfer aids can also be used to move users from one location to another at no extra physical cost to the carer.

 3. Lifting Chair

 One of the most challenging tasks to a single-handed carer is getting someone back on their feet after they’ve had a fall.
 The usual falls lifting devices don’t usually cater to single operator usage, and you don’t want to risk injuring yourself by undertaking any strenuous lifting and such in an attempt to compensate for the shortfalls of other emergency lifting devices.

 The Raizer is an excellent falls lifting device specifically for single-handed care.
 This chair is assembled around the fallen person and can lift them back up to a seated position.
 The colour-coded parts of the Raizer are put together whilst the individual is laid down, and the carer can then use the handset to make the chair move and lift the person up.
 The carer would then use their other hand to support the person’s head; this easy system also allows the operator to keep eye contact with the fallen person, which is a great comfort.

 Single-handed care can be made much easier with just a few items like these.
 Having the right equipment is key to delivering excellent care as an individual.
 It’s also a good way to safeguard yourself from any potential injuries that could be obtained through strenuous moving and handling that is usually carried out by two carers.
 There are plenty of other bits and bats available to ensure that single-handed care is easy and safe, just get in touch with us to find out more.